Booking A Skellig Michael Landing Tour in 2019

 The Landing Tour Season

-The Landing Tour season is from May 15th to September 30th in 2018, at the current time of writing.
+The Landing Tour season was from May 15th to September 30th in 2018.
+We expect this to be the same in 2019.
 This is dictated by the Office of Public Works, the official custodial body for Skellig Michael, who provide guides for landing visitors and oversees conservation and safety on the island.
 The OPW also decides which boats receive licenses to land.
 If you are under the impression that you can land on the island outside of these times, I’m afraid you’re mistaken.

 There are calls to extend the season back into April to both reflect the traditional landing season that existed for many years prior to official regulation and to accommodate the huge increase in visitors following Skellig’s recent rise to prominence thanks to Star Wars but there has been no official change of policy this year so far.

-Some operators offer Eco tours from March onwards but these do not land on the island.
+Some operators offer Eco tours from mid-March onwards but these do not land on the island.